 The mission of the Tango Controls software community is to:

-Develop an open source tool kit called Tango Controls for building high performance and high quality distributed control systems for small and large installations.
+Develop an open source toolkit called Tango Controls for building high performance and high quality distributed control systems for small and large installations.
 The toolkit design is based on the concept of distributed objects called devices and provides native support for multiple programming languages.
 The toolkit must implement a full set of tools for developing, managing and monitoring small and large control systems.
 Build a sustainable community dedicated to ensuring that the Tango Controls toolkit continually improves and remains modern to serve the needs of the community for at least the next 20 years.
 The goal of Tango Controls is to become a de facto industrial standard for industrial distributed control systems.

 Licence